 USA – Europe

-→ Market demand is moderate to strong.
-Further charter flights have been launched with the Global Flight operations Program to provide additional air cargo capacity to Europe.
-These flights are connecting Atlanta and Chicago with Frankfurt, Germany and other surrounding Central European markets.
-They offer DB Schenker customers a stable access to capacity in what continues to be a volatile market situation.
+→ Market demand continues moderate to strong.
+DB Schenker maintaining five 747 freighter flights per week as part of its Global Flight Operations Program to provide additional air cargo capacity to Europe.
+These flights are operating from Atlanta and Chicago-Rockford to Frankfurt & Munich, as well as from Indianapolis to Luxembourg.
+They offer DB Schenker customers a stable & secure access to capacity in what continues to be a volatile market situation.

 USA – Asia (excluding China)